Innovation — February 11, 2025

 Six useful frameworks

-When it comes to choosing a framework for your product roadmap, there is, unfortunately, no one-size-fits-all framework.
-Different factors relating to things like the complexity of the product itself; the size, composition and maturity level of your team and and/or organization; and how you plan to use the framework and in what context will all need to be considered when deciding which framework is right for you.
-Below are some commonly used frameworks I recommend for prioritization, with suggestions for when and in what kind of situations they might be most effective.
+When it comes to choosing a framework for your digital product roadmap, there is, for better or worse, no one-size-fits-all framework.
+Different factors, like the complexity of the product itself; the size, composition and maturity level of your team and and/or organization; and how you plan to use the framework and in what context, will all need to be considered when deciding which framework is right for you.

 1. Impact vs Effort